dictionaria/iquito/raw/intro.md

 <tr>
 <td><b>pijuayo</b> (also <b>pifayo</b>)</td>
 <td>noun</td>
 <td><i>Bactris gasipaes</i> or Peach Palm, a palm traditionally of great importance to many Amazonian Indigenous peoples for both its wood and its oily, savory fruits, which can form an important part of the diet of Amazonian peoples during the months when they are in season.
-In Iquito territory, these somewhat ovoid fruits measure 5–8 cm diameter, and they have a dense and mealy flesh surrounding a small hard seed.
+In Iquito territory, these somewhat ovoid fruits measure 4–8 cm diameter, and they have a dense and mealy flesh surrounding a small hard seed.
 The dark wood of the spine-covered trunk is especially tough, strong, and heavy, and traditionally served to make bows, spears, and other implements.</td>
 </tr>

 <tr>
 <td><b>piripiri</b></td>
 <td>noun</td>
-<td>A term used in Peruvian Amazonia for certain types of plants, generally of the genus <i>Cyperus</i>, whose roots are said to have medicinal or magical powers, such as the ability to confer hunting luck on its users.</td>
+<td>A term used in Peruvian Amazonia for certain types of plants, generally of the genus <i>Cyperus</i>, whose roots and rhizomes are said to have medicinal or magical powers, such as the ability to confer hunting luck on its users.</td>
 </tr>

 <tr>